 - 1 Tbsp curry mild

 - 6 Roma tomatoes diced

-- ⅓ cup of cashews ground to a paste*
+- 1/3 cup cashews ground into a paste*

 - 1 cup plain yogurt + 2 Tbsp. for thickening (paleo diet: coconut milk yogurt)